ATCIS Nigeria Kicks against 100% Hike in Passport Fee - THISDAYLIVE

 According to Bilesanmi, the decision is a sign of total alienation and disconnection of the Minister of Interior, Olubunmi Tunji-Ojo, and the Comptroller-General of the Nigeria Immigration Service, Kemi Nandap, with the realities of the common man.

 “We are appalled by this development.
-These officers of the federal government failed woefully to consider the economic hardships faced by many Nigerians before approving the fee hike.
+These officers of the federal government failed woefully to consider the economic hardships faced by many Nigerians before approving the fee hike,” Bilesanmi said.

-“It’s unclear why this harsh decision was taken.
-Could it be to raise more money for the government?
-Could it be an attempt to stop young Nigerians traumatised by the economy not to be able to leave?

-“Whatever, it leaves a sour taste in our mouths.
-We therefore urge President Bola Tinubu to overrule this harsh decision in the interest of his administration,” Bilesanmi said.